mozilla-releng/relengdocs/procedures/accounts_setup.md

 ## Bugzilla

 Almost everything at Mozilla goes through Bugzilla.
-[Create a Bugzilla account](https://bugzilla.mozilla.org/createaccount.cgi) if you have not already
+[Create a Bugzilla account](https://bugzilla.mozilla.org/createaccount.cgi) if you have not already.
 You'll need a few tweaks to your account to get access to everything releng-related:
 * Add privileges for bugzilla group releng confidential (Can be done by manager or bugzilla admin)
 * Add your comms nickname & ldap username as "aliases" for your account